Richard Briggs

 Richard Briggs (born 1952) is a Republican member of the Tennessee Senate representing the 7th district, which encompasses part of Knox County.

 Early life

 Richard Briggs was born on December 7, 1952.
-He attended the University of Kentucky Medical School receiving his M.D. and then completed a surgical residency and cardiothoracic fellowship at Brooke Army Medical Center.
-He served in war zones including Desert Storm, Afghanistan and Iraq as a trauma surgeon.
-He retired from the army with the rank of colonel.
+He received his M.D. from the University of Kentucky College of Medicine.
+He is a cardiothoracic surgeon.
+He completed a surgical residency and cardiothoracic fellowship at Brooke Army Medical Center.
+While in the U.S. Army, he served in Operation Desert Storm and later Afghanistan and Iraq as a trauma surgeon.
+He retired with the rank of colonel.

 Career

 Briggs was elected to the 109th General Assembly.
 He is currently Chairman of the Senate State and Local Government Committee.
 He serves as a member of the Senate Rules Committee and Senate Transportation & Safety Committee.